Travel Nurse Packing Tips and Checklist

 - The phone number and address of your place of employment

 - The number of a local taxi company

 - The number for a local emergency contact – ask a coworker or someone else you know in town if you can contact them in case of an emergency

 Be sure your phone is locked with a pass code to keep strangers from accessing this private information if your phone is lost or misplaced.
-Download an In Case of Emergency mobile app that allows you to display emergency contact and medical information on your lock screen.
+Also, remember to set up your emergency contacts on your iPhone or Android so that they appear on your lock screen.

 Document Other Helpful Information

 In addition to keeping vital contact and emergency information close at hand, it’s helpful to make a note or memo of nearby locations you’ll likely frequent.
 In this note include:

 - The address and hours of operation for your local grocery store

 - The address of the nearest Target, Walmart or other general goods store

 - The address and hours of operation of a local pharmacy